 A heart of war is marked by making the other person an object

-rather than staying connected to him as a person.
+rather than staying connected to them as a person.

-Again, let’s start with how a heart of peace feels.
-A heart of peace feels quiet, soft, present in the moment.
-A heart at peace is the part of us that sees the “other” as a human being…as someone trying to get her needs met.
-You might hear words in your heart like, “This is my wife and she is in pain” or “This is the man that I have chosen to spend my life with.”
+How does a heart of peace feel?
+A heart of peace feels quiet, soft and is present in the moment.
+A heart at peace is the part of us that sees the “other” as a human being—as someone trying to get their needs met.
+You might hear words in your heart like, “This is my wife, and she is in pain” or “This is the man that I have chosen to spend my life with.”
 A heart at peace is interested in staying connected, in growing, and in giving love.

 Grounding Yourself with a Heart of Peace